Location

 Audit Committee Report

-The Audit Committee consists of Ran Pappo, Deborah M. Bitman and Omer C. Eyal.
+The Audit Committee consists of Mr. Simon Bentley, Mr. Ran Pappo and Mrs. Ronit Schwarts.
 During the period, the Audit Committee has continued to focus on the effectiveness of the controls throughout the Company.

 The committee met (the Chairman of the Board, CEO and CFO were invited to attend these meetings) and consideration was given to the internal auditor’s report over the accounting system.